TLINDEN/golsky/README.md

 * page up: speed up
 * page down: slow down
 * Mouse wheel: zoom in or out
-* move mouse while middle mouse button pressed: move canvas
+* move mouse while left mouse button pressed: move canvas
+* i: enter "insert" (draw) mode: use left mouse to set cells alife and right button to dead.
+Leave with "space".
+While in insert mode, use middle mouse button to drag grid.
 * r: reset to 1:1 zoom
 * escape: open menu
 * s: save game state to file (can be loaded with -l)